localvoid/ivi/packages/ivi/README.md

 // dynamic properties that also used as a reference for insertBefore operation
 // will share the same slots, there won't be any duplicated references. type STemplate = SNode<VTemplate, Node[]>;
-// Dynamic lists don't have any addition state. type SList = SNode<VList, null>;
+// Dynamic lists don't have any additional state. type SList = SNode<VList, null>;
 // See component state below.
 type SComponent = SNode<VComponent, ComponentState>;